 Table IV-3.
-Affirmatively Furthering Fair Housing Action Matrix HE Programs or Other Activities Specific Commitment Timeline Geographic Targeting 2023-2031 Metrics corresponding Action EJ2.2A and Action EJ2.2B Create an Air Pollution Exposure Zone (APEZ) Ordinance Environmental Justice Element) Tenant Protection and Anti-Displacement Program 2.L: Protect Existing Affordable Housing Units Study the feasibility of limiting the redevelopment of existing affordable housing projects to other uses and to require that adequate replacement housing be provided when projects will result in substantial losses of low- and moderate-income housing units.
+Affirmatively Furthering Fair Housing Action Matrix HE Programs or Other Activities Specific Commitment Timeline Geographic Targeting 2023-2031 Metrics improvements will positively impact access to various schools, religious centers, and other community resources for Alameda County residents.
+Tenant Protection and Anti-Displacement Program 2.L: Protect Existing Affordable Housing Units Study the feasibility of limiting the redevelopment of existing affordable housing projects to other uses and to require that adequate replacement housing be provided when projects will result in substantial losses of low- and moderate-income housing units.
 Now-2025: Explore feasibility Throughout Unincorporated Alameda County Present an ordinance to BOS by January 2026 Program 6.M: Foreclosure Prevention Provide up to date information about avoiding and dealing with foreclosure.
-Ongoing Throughout Unincorporated Alameda County Program 6.N: Mobile Home Overlay Staff will develop and bring a Mobile Home Zoning Overlay and corresponding General Plan amendments to the Board of Supervisors for adoption.
-Staff will present the Mobile Home Overlay and corresponding General Plan amendments by December 2024 Existing and future mobile home parks in the unincorporated communities of Alameda County Staff will present the Mobile Home Overlay and corresponding General Plan amendments by December 2024
+Ongoing Throughout Unincorporated Alameda County Program 6.N: Mobile Home Overlay Staff will develop and bring a Mobile Home Zoning Overlay and corresponding General Staff will present the Mobile Home Overlay and corresponding Existing and future mobile home parks in the Staff will present the Mobile Home Overlay and corresponding General